Summit County > Breckenridge Communities > Breckenridge South

 To find homes in Breckenridge South, turn left onto Boreas Pass at the southern most stoplight in Breckenridge about a half mile west is Brookside Drive, which contains several homes in Breckenridge South.
 Continue on Boreas Pass Road to Bright Hope, turn left onto Bright Hope and find the rest of the subdivision’s homes.

-Find out how we can help you with your Breckenridge real estate transaction.
-Send us a message to get in touch with an expert now.
+Find out how we can help you with your Breckenridge real estate transaction. to get in touch with an expert now.

 ^ Back to: Breckenridge South Homes